OUR GLAMOUR PHOTOGRAPHY WORKSHOP

 Our workshop is team effort.
 The other members of my team include:

 Willy started attending my workshop in September, 2001, and has

-attended close to 200 workshops.
+attended over 200 workshops.
 He is my official workshop

 photographer and has done many of the photos on individual model pages,

 posts a page of photos for each workshop, and has posted many

 model pages for our workshop models.
 He also brings special props and

 helps us set up theme sets for special occasions.
 Bill is at most of

 site - http://www.digitalwilly.com/workshops.html